 Kyle Harris: Idaho Republican Incumbent for House District 7A

-Kyle Harris is a Republican member of the Idaho House of Representatives representing District 7A, which covers parts of north-central Idaho including Lewiston.
-Harris lives in Lewiston and is seeking re-election in the May 19, 2026 Republican primary, where he faces a challenge from former Lewiston mayor Mike Collins.
-Democrat Larry Nostrant is running unopposed in the Democratic primary.
-Harris was first elected to the seat in 2024.
+Idaho House of Representatives representing District 7A, which covers parts of north-central Idaho including Lewiston.
+Harris lives in Lewiston and is seeking re-election in the May 19, 2026 Republican primary, where he

 Background

-Harris was born and raised in Washington state and moved to Orofino from Kent, Washington in 2010, before later settling in Lewiston.
-He is the owner and operator of Modern Electric, an electrical contracting business in Lewiston, and described himself to the Lewiston Tribune during his first campaign as “just a regular blue-collar dude.”
+moved to Orofino from Kent, Washington in 2010, before later settling in Lewiston.
+He is the owner and operator of Modern Electric, an electrical contracting business in Lewiston, and described himself to the Lewiston Tribune during his first campaign as "just a regular blue-collar dude."

-Harris is married and has two children who attend schools in the Lewiston School District, according to his Idaho State Legislature member profile.
+Idaho State Legislature member profile.
 Before his legislative service, his only elected position was as Republican committeeperson for Precinct 6 in Nez Perce County.
 His campaign website describes his priorities as limiting government growth, lowering taxes, and reducing regulation.

 Political Career

-Harris was first elected to the Idaho House in November 2024 after defeating Jim Chmelik of Cottonwood in the Republican primary and defeating Democrat Vickie Nostrant in the general election with 75.4 percent of the vote.
+defeating Jim Chmelik of Cottonwood in the Republican primary and defeating Democrat Vickie Nostrant in the general election with 75.4 percent of the vote.
 Incumbent Rep. Mike Kingsley withdrew from the primary and endorsed Harris, who inherited the seat in a district that had been represented by Kingsley since 2016.

 During the 2025 legislative session, Harris served on the House Business, Education, and Transportation and Defense committees.
-For the 2026 session, he was appointed to the Joint Finance-Appropriations Committee, the powerful budget-writing panel.
-He currently serves on Appropriations, Business, and Transportation and Defense.
+For the 2026 session, he was

-In February 2026, Harris was named the Idaho GOP’s legislative liaison to the House by Chairwoman Dorothy Moon, who said Harris “has quickly proven himself as a trusted conservative voice with the ability to get things done.”
+named the Idaho GOP's legislative liaison to the House by Chairwoman Dorothy Moon, who said Harris "has quickly proven himself as a trusted conservative voice with the ability to get things done."
 The role is intended to coordinate between state party grassroots resolutions and House legislative priorities.

 Policy Positions

-On education and diversity policy, Harris supported Senate Bill 1198, which bans DEI-related hiring and admissions at Idaho’s public colleges and universities and prevents most schools from requiring DEI classes.
-During House floor debate, Harris said the bill “wouldn’t limit what can be taught in classrooms, but it does prohibit colleges and universities from requiring DEI-related classes.”
-He added: “DEI is no longer about diversity, equity and inclusion.
-It doesn’t do any of that anymore, because all it does is divide, exclude and isolate people into little groups so they can be angry at each other.”
+supported Senate Bill 1198, which bans DEI-related hiring and admissions at Idaho's public colleges and universities and prevents most schools from requiring DEI classes.
+During House floor debate, Harris said the bill "wouldn't limit what can be taught in classrooms, but it does prohibit colleges and universities from requiring DEI-related classes."
+He added: "DEI is no longer about diversity, equity and inclusion.
+It doesn't do any of that anymore, because all it does is divide, exclude and isolate people into little groups so they can be angry at each other."

 On language policy, Harris co-sponsored House Joint Resolution 6, a constitutional amendment that would make English the official language of Idaho.
 The resolution passed both chambers and placed the amendment on the November 2026 ballot.